Table Of Contents

 What Are Old Jim Beam Decanters Worth?

-Jim Beam decanters were made following a themed series, like the Ram, Glass, State and Wheel series.
-The antiques dating from the early 20th century do not fetch much - from $20 in 1964 to $40 as of 2020 is not much difference.
+Jim Beam decanters were made following a themed series, like the Ram, Glass, State, and Wheel series.
+The antiques dating from the early 20th century do not fetch much - from $20 in 1964 to $40 as of 2020 is not much different.
 But some items on the Wheel series do fetch a good price.
 The most expensive was the Gold Semi 18 Wheeler which lists for $3,000.
 It was made in 1991.

 Another very valuable Jim Beam decanter was made in 1964, made exclusively for the board members of First National Bank of Chicago.
 Because of their exclusivity - each bearing the name of a board member - it lists for $1,584.

 They can be a good investment if you know how to seek one.
 However, just like any collectibles, the price of antique crystal decanters is volatile, depending on the demand in the market.
 One example is a Jim Beam decanter that was first listed at $160 in 1976 but is now valued at $40.
 Be sure to consult price guides before splurging in antiques.
 Price Guides like Miller's Antique Handbook and Price Guide for 2020-2021 are a good place to start.

 Since the experience would be entirely personal, it is best to let the drinker choose just how he wants to drink his wine.
 Whether you choose to buy antique or contemporary decanters, the bottom line is that you enjoy how you use it.